 Consumers are increasingly demanding sustainably sourced and natural products.
 One way to ensure a product is high-quality, environmentally friendly, and sustainable is by using a manufacturer that has Organic Certification.
 Organic Certification demands precise and documented organic ingredient sourcing and equipment cleaning.

-For a supplement manufacturer, Organic Certification requires a detailed plan to prevent contamination from non-organic and prohibited substances, approval of contamination prevention the plan by a USDA certifying agent, and annual facility audits.
+For a supplement manufacturer, Organic Certification requires a detailed plan to prevent contamination from non-organic and prohibited substances, approval of a contamination prevention plan by a USDA certifying agent, and annual facility audits.

 To obtain Kosher Certification, qualified inspectors review product material sources and manufacturing.
-Once a facility has Kosher Certification, unannounced inspections frequently occur to ensure complete and honest compliance with kosher regulations.
+Once a facility has Kosher Certification, frequent unannounced inspections occur to ensure complete and honest compliance with kosher regulations.